mlogic/yan-common/README.rst

   newly installed CentOS 7 system.
 * roles/mail-relay-gmx: set up a host to send outgoing emails through a GMX relay account.
-* roles/reboot: reboot a host and wait for it to come back online.
+* roles/reboot: Reboot a host and wait for it to come back online.
+* roles/local-security-scanners: Install and set up local security scanners (for now it only includes ClamAV).
+The local security scan is done weekly and any changes are mailed to you.
+Check `roles/local-security-scanners/README` for instructions.

 Check out each tool for help information.